 Small Islands and the Water SDG

-During session 5.02 on groundwater and global change, Antoniou gave a presentation about 'Monitoring (and achieving) the Water Goal in Small Island Developing States'.
+During session 5.02 on groundwater and global change, IGRAC gave a presentation about 'Monitoring (and achieving) the Water Goal in Small Island Developing States'.
 Small Island Developing States (SIDS) are quite exceptional because they rely heavily on groundwater and extremely vulnerable to climate change due to their geographic features.
-In his presentation, Antoniou emphasized this dependency on groundwater and discussed what should be taken into consideration when monitoring groundwater as part of implementation of (SDG) Goal 6 on water.
+This presentation emphasized this dependency on groundwater and discussed what should be taken into consideration when monitoring groundwater as part of implementation of (SDG) Goal 6 on water.
 The poster 'Monitoring (and achieving) the Water Goal in Small Island Developing States' is available in our downloads section.

 Groundwater Monitoring Technology

 The second IGRAC presentation was about the role of technology for international cooperation and studies.
 Groundwater management decisions rely strongly on the availability and quality of monitoring data.
 Recognizing the need for a systematic collection of groundwater data, IGRAC took the initiative to establish a Global Groundwater Monitoring Network (GGMN).
 In 2016, a new GGMN Portal was developed based on cloud solutions to enable processing of large data sets from both monitoring stations as well as earth observations.
-During this presentation, Antoniou demonstrated this portal and explained how it can be beneficial for policy makers.
+This presentation demonstrated this portal and explained how it can be beneficial for policy makers.